 West to Margueretta Street

-Toronto Hydro has restored power to approximately 11,000 customers in the
+Toronto Hydro has restored power to approximately 50% of the affected

 We continue to work to restore power to customers.